Associations of municipalities The position of HSY’s CEO at stake, in the background the appointments criticized as arbitrary

 According to HS, the government hopes that the situation will be clarified if Inkinen resigns voluntarily.
 HS did not reach Inki for comment on Tuesday.

 Diploma in Engineering Inkinen has led the Helsinki Metropolitan Area Water and Sewerage Consortium since its establishment.
-The municipal water utilities of Helsinki, Espoo, Kauniainen and Vantaa and the waste management managed by the Helsinki Metropolitan Area Co – operation Delegation in 2009 were centralized in the Consortium of Municipalities.
+In 2009, the municipal water utilities of Helsinki, Espoo, Kauniainen and Vantaa and the waste management managed by the Helsinki Metropolitan Area Co-operation Delegation were centralized in the Consortium.

-The chief shop stewards criticized the CEO for his arbitrariness when he had appointed, among other things, a senior lawyer and a chief human resources officer to his posts without being put in an open application.
+The chief shop stewards criticized the CEO for being arbitrary when he had appointed, among other things, a senior lawyer and a chief human resources officer without holding a position openly.
 Other substitutes had also been made permanent without an open search.

 The appointments that have taken place have also been announced much later than they have taken place, chief shop stewards criticized.